 Approved premises in the UK

-EU Member States' competent authorities must give approval to establishments handling, preparing or producing products of animal origin for which requirements are laid down in Regulation (EC) 853/2004.
-Member States are required to publish lists of these establishments under sixteen separate sections each corresponding to a different food sector.
+European Union member states' competent authorities must give approval to establishments handling, preparing or producing products of animal origin for which requirements are laid down in Regulation (EC) 853/2004.
+Member states are required to publish lists of these establishments under sixteen separate sections each corresponding to a different food sector.

 These sections are set out below.
 Under each section you will find the lists of that type of establishment for England, Scotland, Wales and Northern Ireland.